AlanZeng1/AlanZeng_BSE_Portfolio/index.md

 ﻿# WiFi Voice Controlled Robot
 The wifi voice controlled robot is a robot that can be controlled using a person's voice, through the use of an app.
 The robot is able to move forward, backward, turn left, or turn right.
-This project has 3 main different aspects: coding, app development, and electrical engineering.
+This project has 3 different aspects: coding, app development, and electrical engineering.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|